-This Swiss-made dark chocolate brand isn’t just smooth; it has the contribution of small farm practices.
+This Swiss-made dark chocolate brand isn’t just smooth; it also has the contribution of small farm practices.
 Alter Eco’s diverse flavor of Deep Dark Salt & Malt, Dark Salted Burnt Caramel, and Deep Dark Quinoa Crunch serve as delicious personalized gifts for your family and business friends.
 The sustainable chocolate brand has also brought about new packaging for its organic and Fair-Trade chocolate bars.
-The brand’s sublime-flavored truffles, bars, clusters, and bundles not only reflect the company’s commitment to regenerative agriculture but also improve your outlook on life.
+The brand’s sublime-flavored truffles, bars, clusters, and bundles.
+For not only do they reflect the company’s commitment to regenerative agriculture.
+However they also improve your outlook on life.

 2. Divine Chocolate

-Divine Chocolate is a Fairtrade Chocolate Company, empowering Ghana farmers in the cocoa business.
-The first bar of Divine called Divine Fairtrade Milk Chocolate, launched in 1998, is now available in many supermarkets in the UK and the US.
+Divine Chocolate is also a Fair-trade Chocolate Company.
+Thereby empowering Ghana farmers in the cocoa business.
+The first bar of Divine called Divine Fair trade Milk Chocolate, launched in 1998, is now available in many supermarkets in the UK and the US.
 Divine Chocolate uses no palm oil in any of its products.
 In 2019, the company celebrated 20 years of championing cocoa farmers.
 Additionally, Divine Chocolate’s ‘bean to bar’ approach shows the brand’s commitment to value and cherish chocolate farmers.

 3. Endangered Species Chocolate